 Risk Warning: Trading Contracts for Differences (CFDs), carries a high level of risk to your capital, and is not suitable for all investors.
-Losses can exceed deposits.
+Losses can exceed deposits on professional trading accounts.

 You are currently watching the news and hear a large hurricane is heading towards the Gulf of Mexico, which could push the oil price higher over the weekend.
 You think that a higher oil price would be beneficial for the major oil companies and decide to purchase BP Plc.